-4.9.1 Any event, tournament or regularly scheduled league play may be relocated or cancelled in favour of large significant event(s).
-Traditional user will get weekend back after use.

-4.10 Need to allocate new or expanded sportsfields in a fair and equitable manner in order to maximize the use of both the new AND existing locations/times.
+- 4.9.1 Any event, tournament or regularly scheduled league play may be relocated or cancelled in favour of large significant event(s).
+Traditional user will get weekend back after use. - 4.10 Need to allocate new or expanded sportsfields in a fair and equitable manner in order to maximize the use of both the new AND existing locations/times. - 4.10.1 In the case of EXPANSION of an existing facility, the current "traditional" user(s) shall retain existing current priority status based on the existing schedule of use.
+Any expansion of use shall be dealt with under item 4.8 above.

-- 4.10.1 This will provide an opportunity to determine the establishment of use patterns on a new field in order to provide for optimum use. - 4.10.2 In the case of EXPANSION of an existing facility, the current "traditional" user(s) shall retain existing current priority status based on the existing schedule of use.
-Any expansion of use shall be dealt with under item 4.8 above. - 4.10.3 The first season (this initiation period may be longer if determined by the City) will be allocated by the City based on maximizing the capacity of the entire sportsfield system and not on chronological order of requests. - 4.10.4 There shall be no traditional nor priority use established during this initiation period, with the exception of any existing traditional user(s).

-4.11 Need to minimize disturbance to neighbouring properties due to use of field lights.

-- 4.11.1 Lights are controlled through computerized systems.
-All groups requiring lights must communicate directly with the Sport Kelowna Centre @ 250 469-8504 to access lighting. - 4.11.2 Apple Bowl Lights: To be scheduled to 11:00 p.m. only.
-Computer will be set to 11:15 p.m. in consideration of possible game/event delay and cleanup requirements.
-East Kelowna Softball Lights: To be scheduled to 11:00 p.m. only.
-Computer setting will be to 11:10 p.m.
+- 4.10.2 The first season of a new facility (this initiation period may be longer if determined by the City) will be allocated by the City based on maximizing the capacity of the entire sportsfield system and not on chronological order of requests. - 4.10.3 There shall be no traditional nor priority use established during this initiation period, with the exception of any existing traditional user(s). - 4.11 Need to minimize disturbance to neighbouring properties due to use of field lights. - 4.11.1 Apple Bowl Lights: Activities to be scheduled to 11:00 p.m. only.
+Computer will be set to 11:15 p.m. in consideration of possible game/event delay and clean up requirements.

-Elks Stadium Lights: To be scheduled to 11:00 p.m. only.
-Computer setting will be 11:15 p.m.

-Kinsmen Softball Lights: To be scheduled to 11:00 pm only.
+East Kelowna Softball Lights: Activities to be scheduled to 11:00 p.m. only.
 Computer setting will be to 11:15 p.m.

-Mission Field Lights: To be scheduled to 11:00 p.m. only.
+Elks Stadium Lights: Activities to be scheduled to 11:00 p.m. only.
 Computer setting will be to 11:15 p.m.

+Kinsmen Softball Lights: Activities to be scheduled to 11:00 pm only.
+Computer setting will be to 11:15 p.m.

+Mission Field Lights: Activities to be scheduled to 11:00 p.m. only.
+Computer setting will be to 11:15 p.m.

-- 4.11.3 Scheduling of lights beyond 11:00 p.m. will be considered for special events or tournaments, at all locations with the exception of the East Kelowna Softball fields, because of disturbance to the neighbours in this area.
+4.11.2 Scheduling of lights beyond 11:00 p.m. will be considered for special events or tournaments, at all locations with the exception of the East Kelowna Softball fields.
 Requests for lights beyond 11:00 p.m. must be made at least two (2) weeks in advance.
-Only tournaments of a provincial or national calibre will be considered for extension of lights.
-The Director of Recreation & Cultural Services or his/her designate must approve all requests. - 4.11.4 Extension of time beyond 11:00 p.m. will not be considered for: - late start of game(s) - slow play of game(s) - consumption of alcohol in approved beer garden after tournament play or special event has ended for the day - rain delay of game(s)
+The Director of Active Living & Culture or his/her designate must approve all requests.